San Marcos Growers LogoSan Marcos Growers

 This 'Point Sal Spreader' form was originally collected in 1982 on Point Sal (Santa Barbara County) by Dr. Dale Smith of University of California Santa Barbara (UCSB #82152).
 There have been other collections of Salvia leucophylla from Point Sal and several have been given the cultivar name 'Point Sal'.
 When we originally introduced this plant in 1986 ,we were unaware of the previous usage of the name and released this plant under the name 'Point Sal' .
 The following year we became aware that this name was in use for at least one other cultivar including a plant released about the same time as ours by Native Sons Nursery, so we renamed our plant 'Point Sal Spreader' to recognize this plant's low dense form.
 It is our belief that these plants remain mixed up in the California Nursery trade and often the names are incorrectly used as synonyms.

-This information about Salvia leucophylla 'Point Sal Spreader' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Salvia leucophylla 'Point Sal Spreader' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]